-Facing deportation can be a complex, worrying, and life-changing experience.
+Facing deportation can be a complex, stressful, and life-changing experience.
 For many immigrants, removal means leaving behind a life and family.
-If you or a loved one received a deportation notice, there are several possible defenses you could use, depending on your situation.
+If you or a loved one received a deportation notice, you could use several possible defenses, depending on your situation.

-At New Frontier Immigration Law, we are passionate about helping people navigate the U.S. immigration system.
-When you work with our deportation defense attorneys in Phoenix, AZ, we give you space to tell your story and provide strong legal representation to protect your rights as you navigate the process.
+At New Frontier, we are passionate about helping people navigate the U.S. immigration system.
+When you work with our deportation defense attorneys in Phoenix, we give you space to tell your story and provide strong legal representation to protect your rights as you navigate the legal system.

 For a free legal consultation with a deportation defense lawyer serving Phoenix, call (623) 742-5400